Saturday, May 25, 2024

 Worse, the presence and influence of the Ku Klux Klan was growing rapidly in nearby Huntington Beach, as it was in many Southern California communities.
 It’s unknown if this was a reason the Cokers began thinking of moving to an ethnically diverse neighborhood in Los Angeles, but it certainly seems possible.

 The Klan in Orange County was at its peak in the first part of 1924, with at least 1,200 members.
 They took over Anaheim’s city government and insinuated themselves into positions of authority in numerous other cities.
 They burned a cross at the Sisters of St. Joseph in Orange, terrorizing nuns and children.
 They harassed people in the streets.
-Klan lecturer Rev. Horace Lackey gave a well-attended lecture on a Downtown Santa Ana street corner, using a flaming cross and an American flag as his backdrop.
+Klan lecturer Rev. Horace Lackey gave a well-attended lecture on a downtown Santa Ana street corner, using a flaming cross and an American flag as his backdrop.
 They held what was purportedly Southern California’s largest Klan rally ever, with 20,000 attendees and another cross burning, in Anaheim’s City Park (now Pearson Park), where they inducted many new members.

 Ku Klux Klan rally at Anaheim City Park, July 29, 1924.